-Am I eligible?
+Am I Eligible?

 You may also be eligible if you’re already getting benefits from social security or the Railroad Retirement Board.
-People are also eligible under 65 if they have ESRD or other certain disabilities.
+People are also eligible under age 65 if they have End-Stage Renal Disease (ESRD) or other certain disabilities.

-Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
+Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans and Medicare Medical Savings Account Plans.
 If you’re enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren’t paid for under Original Medicare.
 Most Medicare Advantage Plans also offer prescription drug coverage.

-In most HMOs, you must choose a Primary Care Physician (PCP) and use in-network providers.
+In most HMOs, you choose a Primary Care Physician (PCP) and use in-network providers.
 In this type of plan you are traditionally required to obtain an authorization prior to receiving specialty services.

 In a PPO you have the option of accessing services both in-network and out-of-network.
 However, the cost shared by the beneficiary and the provider will be higher for out-of-network providers.